massgov/openmass/docroot/modules/custom/mass_org_access/FIELD_STATE_ORGANIZATION_USAGE.md

 multi-valued — the editor can add the rest with "Add another item" — but the auto-fill is no longer comprehensive.

-### 2. `mass_utility/OrganizationTransfer.php` — media queue worker
+### 2. `mass_utility/OrganizationTransfer.php` — media queue worker (DEAD CODE)

 The queue worker reads `field_contributing_organization` from a media entity, resolves the referenced `user_organization` terms, then copies each term's `field_state_organization` (org_page reference) into the media's `field_organizations`.

-Pure bulk-import plumbing — no access implications.
+🪦 **This worker no longer functions.** `field_contributing_organization` does not exist anywhere in the codebase or database:

+- No `FieldStorageConfig` entry
+- No `FieldConfig` instance on any entity (media, node, user, term)
+- No `media__field_contributing_organization` table

+Calling `$media->get('field_contributing_organization')` would throw `InvalidArgumentException: Field field_contributing_organization is unknown` the moment a queue item is processed.
+The same field is also referenced (orphaned) in `views.view.documents_by_filter.yml` as a Views argument that resolves to nothing.

+This appears to be leftover from an earlier Mass.gov data model.
+No impact on `mass_org_access`.
+Worth a separate cleanup ticket to remove the worker, the queue, and the orphaned Views argument.

 ### 3. `mass_bigquery/TopPrioritiesForm.php` — BigQuery dashboard